wireapp/wire-server-deploy/offline/demo-wiab.md

 | udp      | ingress   | 3478       | 3478     | IPv4       | Any        | Allow STUN/TURN traffic for Coturn          |
 | udp      | ingress   | 49152      | 65535    | IPv4       | 0.0.0.0/0  | Allow calling traffic for Coturn over UDP   |

+- Note: If outbound traffic is restricted, [Note on port ranges](https://docs.wire.com/latest/understand/notes/port-ranges.html) should be followed.

 ## Getting Started

 Start by cloning the repository and running the deployment playbook: